skypilot-org/skypilot/docs/source/getting-started/tutorial.rst

    $ sky launch -c lm-cluster dnn.yaml

 This will kick off a single training run after provisioning a cluster.
-You can safely Ctrl-C after the training job starts printing, the job will be run in the backgroun on the cluster (to stop the job, refer to the `sky cancel` below).
+You can safely Ctrl-C after the training job starts printing, and the job will continue to run remotely on the cluster.
+To stop the job, refer to `sky cancel` below.

 Scheduling Multiple Training Jobs
 ---------------------------------